Stage 1

 Task-skill structure

-What the atlas does measure
+What the atlas measures

 What the atlas does not measure